Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 When using I2C you can connect the CS/ADDR pin to ground to change the sensor I2C address.

 When you have connected all of the data lines you need, you can communicate with the TSYS01 chip using the communication method you chose to wire.
-You can use the provided Arduino library to easily communicate with your sensor, or choose to implement the communication yourself using the TSYS01 datasheet for help and the arduino library as an example.
+You can use the provided Arduino library to easily communicate with your sensor, or choose to implement the communication yourself using the TSYS01 datasheet for help and the Arduino library as an example.

-The provided arduino library can be downloaded from https://github.com/Ell-i/ELL-i-KiCAD-Boards.
+The provided Arduino library can be downloaded from https://github.com/Ell-i/ELL-i-KiCAD-Boards.
-The arduino library can be found under TSYS01/Arduino.(You need Tsys01.h and Tsys01.cpp) You can also find an example test program under the examples folder.
+The Arduino library can be found under TSYS01/Arduino.(You need Tsys01.h and Tsys01.cpp) You can also find an example test program under the examples folder.
-With the newest arduino IDE(as of writing version 1.6.7), you only need to place the Tsys01.h and Tsys01.cpp files to to same folder with your sketch to use the library.
+With the newest Arduino IDE(as of writing version 1.6.7), you only need to place the Tsys01.h and Tsys01.cpp files to to same folder with your sketch to use the library.

 With the Arduino library you are supposed to create a new Tsys01 object for each TSYS01 temperature sensor you are using and give the pin numbers required as parameters in the constructor.
 There is also a constructor without any parameters, but this should only be used to create global variables that are to be reinitialized by using a constructor with parameters.
-The Tsys01 object created with the parameterless construct will not work(!!!), because the function can not know which arduino pins you have attached to the sensor, and which communication protocol you want to use.
+The Tsys01 object created with the parameterless construct will not work(!!!), because the function can not know which Arduino pins you have attached to the sensor, and which communication protocol you want to use.
 The object constructor automatically loads the calibration parameters from the sensor and saves them for further use.

 To read a temperature value from the sensor you first need to call the startAcd method of the Tsys01 object to start the analog to digital conversion.